-The Italian Continuers course is a two year course that follows on from the Stage 5 elective Italian course.
-Students who have not completed the Stage 5 course may not enrol into the Continuers course.
-Students will gain a broader and deeper understanding of Italian and will extend and refine their communication skills in the language.
-As they expand the range of tasks, texts, and text types studied, students' knowledge and understanding of the culture and the language of Italian-speaking communities will develop further.
+The Italian Continuers course is a two-year program that builds on the Stage 5 elective Italian course.
+Students who have not completed the Stage 5 course are not eligible to enrol in the Continuers course.
+This course aims to provide students with a more comprehensive and profound understanding of the Italian language, while enhancing their communication skills.
+As students encounter a broader range of tasks, texts, and text types, they will expand their knowledge and understanding of the culture and language of Italian-speaking communities.